tehokang/anyserver/README.md

 # anyserver
-anyserver is a component library to support intercommunication between local processes and also remote.
+anyserver is a component library to support intercommunication between local processes and also remote. <br>
 Like websocket, http, inet domain for external communication and also unix domain server for IPC.

 # Architecture